Jaydeep21/IntelliLearn/README.md

-# soak-your-brain-elearning-app
+# Intelli-Learn-your-brain-elearning-app [WIP]

- An e-learning platform built in python (django)
+An e-learning management platform (like Google Classroom) built in Django (python)

-### Note:
-* ALways create the required Groups and Plans according to the screenshots provided after all migrations are completed but before deploying/running the app
-* `<script></script>` tags in `base.html` are not available for `college_base.html` and vice versa.